-Step 1: Take an inventory of your qualifications and experiences.
-Don't worry if something doesn't seem to fit into a standard category - you can fine-tune later - more information about optional section or categories can be found on page 3.

-- Step 2: It can be helpful to create a working document or "master résumé" with all your qualifications.
+- Step 1: Take an inventory of your qualifications and experiences.
+Don't worry if something doesn't seem to fit into a standard category you can fine-tune later more information about optional section or categories can be found on page 3. - Step 2: It can be helpful to create a working document or "master résumé" with all of your qualifications.
 Remember, a good résumé is targeted to each position, so you probably won't need to include every item for every job. - Step 3: Use the job posting and list of required and preferred qualifications as a guide to craft a tailored résumé.
 For example, if the job posting lists public speaking experience as a required qualification, be sure to include examples of how you meet this qualification in your résumé.
-Use formula on page 4 as a guide. - Step 4: Review, review, review!
+Use formula on page 4 as a guide. - Step 4: Review, review!
 Ask a friend or classmate to review your résumé.
-You can also submit your resume to AACD using this link.
-The link is also available on the UNK Academic Advising and Career Development website.
+You can also email your résumé to careerserv@unk.edu.

-Résumé - Basics
+RÉSUMÉ - Basics